 Getting there: Take the train to Toyosu Station on the Yurakucho Line.

-18. Dance your night away at a nightclub
+18. Dance the night away at a nightclub

-This one’s for all the party animals out there – Tokyo has plenty of pretty cool nightclubs for you to check out!
-I would totally recommend ageHa, the biggest club around with three dance floors, plenty of bars and places to take a chill pill at when you get a lil’ tired, and – get this – an outdoor swimming pool!
+This one’s for all the party animals out there!
+One of the best things to do in Tokyo would definitely be hitting the nightclubs.
+I would totally recommend ageHa: The biggest club around with three dance floors, plenty of bars and places to take a chill pill at when you get a lil’ tired.
+And get this — they even have an outdoor swimming pool!
 Pretty cool, huh?

 Address: 2-2-10 Shinkiba, Koto, Tokyo